joumanabou-dev/nfa-to-nfa-converter--/README.md

 New Transition Table: The final NFA table without any epsilon transitions.

 New Final States: The updated list of final states for the new NFA.

 Team:
-BOUFROUKH DJEMANA
+BOUFROUKH DJEMANA.
-GADDA MAYA LINA
+GADDA MAYA LINA.
-BENZID OUMEIMA
+BENZID OUMEIMA.